 What is a Revenue Model?

 A revenue model is a conceptual structure that states and explains the revenue earning strategy of the business.
-It includes the product and/or service of value, the revenue generation techniques, the revenue sources, and the target consumer of the product offered.
+It includes the offerings of value, the revenue generation techniques, the revenue sources, and the target consumer of the product offered.

 Revenue can be generated from a myriad of sources, can be in the form of commission, markup, arbitrage, rent, bids, etc. and can include recurring payments or just a one-time payment.
-A revenue model includes every aspect of the revenue generation strategy of the business.
+A revenue model is that part of the business model that includes every aspect of the revenue generation strategy of the business.

 A revenue model is how a business makes money.